DeNarius McGhee: Senior Year

 McGhee suffered a separated shoulder on the last play of the second game of the season at Southern Methodist University.
 Playing near his hometown McGhee helped lead the Bobcats to a 22-5 first half lead and MSU still led 30–19 in the third quarter before SMU rallied and scored a touchdown with :12 seconds to play.
 MSU ran the hook-and-ladder for its last desperation attempt and McGhee completed a pass to Tanner Roderick, then got the ball back and was driven out of bounds landing on his right shoulder.

 McGhee returned to the field three weeks later, playing in 10 games.
 He finished the 2013 season completing 175 of 265 passes for 2087 yards and 8 touchdowns.
 He rushed for 248 yards in 83 attempts.

 Professional career

 In October 2014, McGhee was signed to the practice roster of the Saskatchewan Roughriders of the Canadian Football League, but was cut later that month.

 Coaching career

 Also in 2014, McGhee worked as a graduate assistant on the staff of the Florida Atlantic University college team.
 In 2015 and 2016, he was a graduate assistant for the North Carolina State University team.

 It was announced in December 2016 that McGhee would return to Montana State to serve as the Bobcats' quarterbacks coach.
 In 2018 he became the running backs coach.

-In January 2020, DeNarius was hired by the Houston Texans as an offensive quality control coach.
+In January 2020, McGhee was hired by the Houston Texans as an offensive quality control coach.
 He was retained by the new coaching staff on March 10, 2021.

+On February 21, 2024, the New Orleans Saints announced that they had hired McGhee as an assistant wide receivers coach.